-3. Non-RPWs 8 that flow directly or indirectly into TNWs. □ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
-Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): ☐ Tributary waters: linear feet width (ft.). ☐ Other non-wetland waters: acres.
-Identify type(s) of waters: 4.
-Wetlands directly abutting an RPW that flow directly or indirectly into TNWs. ☑Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. ■ Wetlands directly abutting an RPW where tributaries typically flow year-round.
-Provide data and rational indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: The wetlands on the property are contiguous with the Vanderbilt Creek. and the wealth of the property are configurate with the value of the property are configurate with th ☐Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs. ☑Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. ⊠Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
+Provide rationale indicating that wetland is directly abutting an RPW: Water from the lot was observed draining off site to a pond approximately 1 acre in size that is located approximately 200 feet northwest of the site.
+The wetland on the tract are contiguous with a wetland complex that abuts the pond.
+The pond outlets to a small unnamed stream that flows south into Lena Cove. ⊠Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: Provide acreage estimates for jurisdictional wetlands in the review area: acres.
-5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. □Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+Provide rationale indicating that wetland is directly abutting an RPW: Provide acreage estimates for jurisdictional wetlands in the review area: 0.39 acres.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. □ Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide acreage estimates for jurisdictional wetlands in the review area: acres.
-6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs. ☐ Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs. □Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: acres.
-7. Impoundments of jurisdictional waters.
-9 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional. □Demonstrate that impoundment was created from "waters of the U.S.," or \Box Demonstrate that water meets the criteria for one of the categories presented above (1-6), or ☐ Demonstrate that water is isolated with a nexus to commerce (see E below).
-DEGI OLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, RADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING SUCH WATERS (CHECK ALL THAT APPLY): 10 ich are or could be used by interstate or foreign travelers for recreational or other purposes. n which fish or shellfish are or could be taken and sold in interstate or foreign commerce. ich are or could be used for industrial purposes by industries in interstate commerce. erstate isolated waters.
-Explain: er factors.
-Explain: 001 or metors.
-Explain.
+Impoundments of jurisdictional waters.
+9 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.
+Demonstrate that impoundment was created from "waters of the U.S.," or Demonstrate that water meets the criteria for one of the categories presented above (1-6), or □Demonstrate that water is isolated with a nexus to commerce (see E below).
+DEGR LATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, ADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING UCH WATERS (CHECK ALL THAT APPLY): 10 h are or could be used by interstate or foreign travelers for recreational or other purposes. which fish or shellfish are or could be taken and sold in interstate or foreign commerce. h are or could be used for industrial purposes by industries in interstate commerce. state isolated waters.
+Explain: r factors.
+Explain: Identif y water body and summarize rationale supporting determination: e estimates for jurisdictional waters in the review area (check all that apply): ntary waters: linear feet width (ft). □Othe r non-wetland waters: acres. □Wet Identify type(s) of waters: lands: acres.